Look up free King County public records on anyone right away using the tools provided in this resource.

 Olympia, WA 98507

-How To Search King County Property Records for Free
+How To Find King County Property Records for Free

 The King County Assessor and the County Recorder’s Office maintain databases on all property in the county and have several tools that can be used to find property records.
 These include King County Parcel Viewer, Spatialest Beta Search Engine and eReal Property.

-eReal Property— King County Assessor’s eReal Property Search Tool allows users to locate property records online using parcel number or tax account.
+eReal Property— King County Assessor’s eReal Property Search Tool allows users to locate property records online using parcel numbers or tax accounts.

-An Overview of Record Custodians Who Facilitate King County Public Record Searches
+An Overview of Record Custodians Who Facilitate King County Public Record Lookups

-To summarize, the list below gives the main custodians of public records in King County, but there are more avenues to obtain records which are outlined in detail above.
+To summarize, the list below gives the main custodians of public records in King County, but there are more avenues to obtain records outlined in detail above.

 Criminal Records— King County Sheriff’s Office, King County Superior Court Clerk, and the Washington State Patrol (WSP)